Today, we will learn how to implement Floating Action Button (FAB) APIs in Jetpack Compose.

 backgroundColor – The background color.
 Use Color.Transparent to have no color.

-contentColor – The preferred color for content inside this FAB.
+contentColor – The preferred color for content inside this FAB (typically an icon).

 elevation – The shadow behind the FAB.